-Freshman forward Jenna Lascelle celebrates her power-play goal for the Wildcats
+Freshman forward Jenna Lascelle posts goal and two assists for Wildcats

 DURHAM, N.H. - Jenna Lascelle (Cornwall, Ontario) recorded a goal and career-high two assists to lead the University of New Hampshire women's ice hockey team to Thursday night's 4-2 Hockey East victory against Boston University at the Whittemore Center.

 UNH won its third consecutive game to improve to 9-13-3 overall and 3-7-2 in Hockey East; the Wildcats gained sole possession of sixth place in the league standings by moving ahead of idle University of Connecticut and University of Vermont.
 BU lost for the third time in as many games to fall to 11-12-1, 6-7-0.

 Lascelle, who matched her personal best of three points, has nine points (six goals, three assists) the past five games.
 Kristina Lavoie (Fonthill, Ontario) recorded her second consecutive multiple-point effort with two against the Terriers, and she has point in seven of the last nine games (with four goals, eight assists).

 UNH goaltender Lindsey Minton (Richardson, Texas) leveled her season record at 4-4-1 by stopping 27 shots, including 13 in the third period.
 BU counterpart Kerrin Sperry made 18 saves.